snails-as-sustainable-food-header.jpg

 Are Edible Snails a source of sustainable meat?

-Scientists, governments, farmers, and environmentally conscious consumers are working hard to find ways to produce and consume protein-rich foods in a sustainable way.
+Scientists, governments, farmers, and environmentally conscious consumers are working hard to find ways to produce and consume protein-rich foods sustainably.
 Several options that seem unconventional today might become regular additions to our meals in the future.
-Could edible snails be one them?
+Could edible snails be one of them?

 Several communities around the world consume edible snails as part of their traditional cuisine.
 The French Escargots de Bourgogne cooked with parsley and garlic butter, the Moroccan broth Babbouche, fried snails from Crete in Grece called Chochlioi Buburisti, Nigerian Peppered Snails, and Korean salad Golbaengi Muchim are some popular examples.